phstc/phstc.github.com/_posts/2012-08-11-website-monitoring-you-will-become-addicted.md

 ---
 layout: post
-title: "Website monitoring.
-You will become addicted"
+title: Website monitoring.
+You will become addicted
-tags:
-- RUM
-- StatsD
-- Graphite
-- Dashboard
-- English posts
 ---
-{% include JB/setup %}

 This year (2012) I attended to a [ThoughtWorks Radar](http://www.thoughtworks.com/articles/technology-radar-march-2012) presentation.
 The guys from TW talked about radar topics, including Health Check Pages technique, which is really interesting and motived my self to create this post.